Dialectal Layers in West Iranian: a Hierarchical Dirichlet Process Approach to Linguistic Relationships

 \section{Discussion and future directions}

-In this paper, we outlined a series of unresolved problems in Iranian dialectology and developed a probabilistic methodology designed to address these problems.
-In doing this, for the most part, we sought proof of concept as to whether Bayesian applications to Iranian dialectology might yield results which shed light on outstanding problems in the field as well as those that jibe with received wisdom.
-We believe that this exercise was a success: we have shown that this model has great potential for resolving questions of the sort asked in this paper, but will benefit from further refinement.
-Below, we identify future directions that will improve this line of research:
+In this paper, I outlined a series of unresolved problems in Iranian dialectology and developed a probabilistic methodology designed to address these problems.
+In doing this, for the most part, I sought proof of concept as to whether Bayesian applications to Iranian dialectology might yield results which shed light on outstanding problems in the field as well as those that jibe with received wisdom.
+To some extent, this exercise was a success: I have shown that this model has great potential for resolving questions of the sort asked in this paper, but will benefit from further refinement.
+Below, I identify future directions that will improve this line of research: